roboception/rc_visard_ros/rc_visard_driver/README.md

   the disparity image is taken from the first image that was used for accumulation.

-* `depth_disprange`: Disparity range in pixel, related to the downscaled image at quality=H. The range is adapted to the quality.

 * `depth_fill`: Higher numbers fill gaps with measurments with potentielly higher errors.